ansys/actions/doc/source/release-actions/index.rst

 Release actions
 ===============
-The release actions allow for releasing the various artifacts of a Python library.
+Release actions provide for releasing the various artifacts of a Python library.

-These set of actions assume that you have used the :ref:`Documentation actions` and the :ref:`Build actions`.
+These actions assume that you have used the :ref:`Documentation actions` and the :ref:`Build actions`.
 The reason is that the artifacts generated during these actions are the ones to be released.

 Release private action
 ----------------------
-This action allows for deploying all Python library artifacts into the `Ansys private PyPI index
+This action deploys all Python library artifacts into the `Ansys private PyPI index
 <https://dev.docs.pyansys.com/how-to/releasing.html#publish-privately-on-pypi>`_.